ZoidTechnology/Kinector/readme.md

 # Kinector
 A Kinect motion capture add-on for Blender.

+## Requirements
+A Kinect 2 (Kinect for Xbox One) should be attached to a compatible USB port, and the [Kinect for Windows SDK 2.0](https://www.microsoft.com/en-us/download/details.aspx?id=44561) should be installed.

 ## Installation
 Download the latest release, then use the `Install` button in Blender's add-ons menu to select the downloaded file.
 Use the checkbox to enable the add-on.